Thomas Magnuson, CEO, Magnuson Hotels, looks at how hotel brand standardization is unsustainable and, increasingly, outmoded.

 What happened to the promise from the largest publicly traded hotel chains that brand affiliation was a profitable guarantee for financial success?
 Have hotel owners and their hotels become indentured servants, nothing more than Uber drivers bearing the costs to drive corporate profits?
 We doubt that there’s enough new revenue in any market for hoteliers to sustain this expense.

 Back in the 1990s, my family built a new hotel in Wallace, Idaho, a Western mining town turned ski and snowmobile destination.
 To attract business, it was branded with a top hotel franchise chain.

 Four or five years after opening, our hotel achieved a perfect 1000-point inspection score, attaining an award from the brand’s Board of Directors.
-But even though we were one of a handful of national hotels to achieve a perfect score, we were sent PIP mandates and directed to standardise.
+But even though we were one of a handful of national hotels to achieve a perfect score, we were sent PIP mandates and directed to standardize.
 If we did not, the contract would default against us, resulting in significant liquidated damages.

 Because of the Western mining town location, and our ski and snowmobile market base, our focus was differentiation and individualism tailored toward customer satisfaction and therefore economic performance.
-But that was at odds with the standardisation model.
+But that was at odds with the standardization model.

 Hoteliers need to make decisions based upon customer base, market and guest satisfaction in a manner that can drive a profit.

 For example, if your hotel is in a ski resort area or a beach town, there will be a certain kind of wear and tear on common area carpets related to the local environment.
 If you have a lot of mountain bikers, you need carpets with heavy patterns that hide bike tracks when people bring expensive bikes back to their rooms.
 You might want to install synthetic tops on bathroom sinks, but the brand will require granite.
 In these cases, no matter how much you spend, chains will require these elements to be ripped out and replaced with furnishings and fixtures deemed as brand compliant.